In-car device glass significantly contributes to enhanced driver visibility and control through various design features and technologies:

 User acceptance and trust are crucial aspects of ADAS design.
 Communicating the actions and decisions of ADAS systems transparently and in a trustworthy manner through the glass interface is challenging but essential for ensuring driver acceptance and overall safety.

-The design of In-Car Device Glass for ADAS involves navigating challenges related to sensor integration, optical clarity, anti-reflective coatings, durability, temperature sensitivity, cost considerations, user interface integration, regulatory compliance, upgradability, and user acceptance.
+In-Car Device Glass for ADAS involves navigating challenges related to sensor integration, optical clarity, anti-reflective coatings, durability, temperature sensitivity, cost considerations, user interface integration, regulatory compliance, upgradability, and user acceptance.
 Overcoming these challenges requires a comprehensive and multidisciplinary approach to deliver effective and safe ADAS technology in vehicles.